Tuesday, 2 December 2025

 “They had a joint each,” said Eboni.”

-“The robbers tied you bother up, they stopped to smoke a joint each, before taking off in the white ute, of undisclosed make and model with no rego plates attached to the vehicle.”
+“The robbers tied you both up, they stopped to smoke a joint each, before taking off in the white ute, of undisclosed make and model with no rego plates attached to the vehicle.”

 “Yes,” said Ethan and Eboni together.